 The consultation room was modeled after a standard outpatient office, including furniture, medical equipment, and ambient lighting.
 These design decisions were made to enhance the realism of the simulation and to encourage participants to behave as they would in an actual clinical encounter.
 Virtual patients were embodied as avatars whose demographic attributes were systematically varied.
 This strategy aimed to minimize the confounding influence of visual appearance on physicians’ interaction strategies, as prior research can reinforce existing biases and limit learning effectiveness \cite{wu2024examining}.

 Naturalistic doctor–patient conversations were enabled through an integrated speech and dialogue pipeline.
+All spoken interactions between physicians and virtual patients were conducted exclusively in Brazilian Portuguese.
+The speech-to-text, language model prompting, and text-to-speech components were fully configured for Portuguese, ensuring linguistic consistency throughout the simulated medical consultations.
 Doctors’ verbal input was automatically transcribed in real time by a speech-to-text module, after which the transcriptions were processed by a large language model to generate contextually appropriate responses conditioned on both the clinical case and the patient’s personality profile.
 The responses were then converted into expressive speech using a neural text-to-speech system, synchronized with the avatar’s lip movements.
 This multimodal pipeline supported coherent turn-taking, preserved conversational flow, and maintained low response latency, aligning with best practices for the design of immersive conversational agents in VR training environments \cite{ruthenbeck2015virtual}

 The resulting system provided an immersive consultation experience through a head-mounted display, in which doctors perceived the virtual patient as physically co-located within the simulated room.
-By integrating photorealistic graphics, dynamic responses, and low-latency conversational exchange, the environment fostered a strong sense of presence—an element consistently recognized as fundamental to the effectiveness of VR-based medical
+By integrating photorealistic graphics, dynamic responses, and low-latency conversational exchange, the environment fostered a strong sense of presence—an element consistently recognized as fundamental to the effectiveness of VR-based medical training.